Best Agentic AI Companies in 2026

 Summary of Online Reviews

-Across 22 verified Clutch reviews (5.0/5 overall, with 4.9/5 on Quality, Schedule, and Cost), the most frequent themes are high-quality work (10 mentions), timely delivery (10), strong communication (9), and proactive ownership (7).
-Reviewers consistently describe Uvik engineers as a "natural extension" of internal teams, with senior-level engineering paired with fast onboarding.
-Critical feedback is rare and modest: a small number of reviewers suggest more proactive bench/pipeline visibility for forward planning, and one suggests a more streamlined client onboarding flow.
+Across 31 verified Clutch reviews (5.0/5 overall, with 4.9 on Quality, 4.9 on Schedule, 5.0 on Cost, and 5.0 on Willing to Refer), the most frequent themes are high-quality engineering, timely delivery, strong communication, and proactive ownership.
+Reviewers consistently describe Uvik Software engineers as a "natural extension" of internal teams, pairing senior-level Python depth with fast onboarding.
+Critical feedback is rare and modest: a few reviewers suggest more proactive bench/pipeline visibility for forward planning.
 No reviews report material project failures, missed milestones, or quality issues.
+See the full record on Uvik Software's Clutch profile.

 2. LeewayHertz — for Enterprise AI + Blockchain Hybrids